alvistack/takluyver-jeepney/docs/design.rst

 The **core** is all about creating D-Bus messages, serialising them to bytes, and deserialising bytes into :class:`.Message` objects.
-It aims to be a complete & reliable implementation of the D-Bus wire protocol (handling file descriptors is the only missing part I'm aware of).
+It aims to be a complete & reliable implementation of the D-Bus wire protocol.
 It follows the idea of `"Sans-I/O" <https://sans-io.readthedocs.io/>`_, implementing the D-Bus protocol independent of any means of sending or receiving the data.